CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 Implicit tiling is a term used to convey that the rule for how a tile subdivides into its children is the same for every tile in a tileset.
 The two supported methods for how a tile subdivides are quadree subdivision and octree subdivision.

-### Split Axes
-The property used to specify this subdivision is `splitAxes`.
-It is a number indicating the number of axes split, 2 being a quadtree and 3 being an octree.

 ### Quadtree
-When a tile subdivides in a quadtree, it produces 4 equally sized tiles that fit in the footprint of the original tile.
+When a tile subdivides in a quadtree, it produces 4 equally sized tiles that fit in the footprint of the original tile, the parent tile.
 The tile is split along two axes picking the midpoint of the bounds along those axes.
-The axes along which the splitting is performed are the same for every tile in the tileset.
 These axes are the x and y axes.

 ![](figures/quadtree.png)

 ### Octree
-When a tile subdivides in a octree, it produces 8 equally sized tiles that fit in the footprint of the original tile.
+When a tile subdivides in an octree, it produces 8 equally sized tiles that fit in the footprint of the original tile, the parent tile.
 The tile is split along all three axes picking the midpoint of the bounds along each axis.

 ![](figures/octree.png)

-Because subdivision is predicable, tiles can derive their attributes (like `geometricError`, `boundingVolume`, `refine`, etc.) from the root information.
-This removes the need to specify per-tile information in a`tileset.json`.
+### Split Axes
+The property used to specify this subdivision is `splitAxes`.
+It is a number indicating the number of axes split, 2 being a quadtree and 3 being an octree.

 ### Availability Subtree
-The only information that is needed on a per-tile basis is whether the tile is available or not, i.e. does a tile exist or not at some location in the tree.
+The only information that is needed on a per-tile basis is whether the tile is available or not at some location in the tree.
 The full tree of information that expresses all tiles' availability is broken up into subtrees(small portions of the full tree).
 Since a single bit is needed to hold a tile's availability, the subtree of availability is expressed as an array of bytes where each bit holds a tile's availability, i.e. a 1 or 0 indicating that the tile is available or not available, respectively.